 Figure 1: Show Column If

-by either typing in the text field directly or clicking the function icon to open the expression editor.
+You can add an expression to Show column if by either typing in the text field directly or clicking the function icon to open the expression editor.
 We've included an example here about hiding a column that does not need to be visible to every user.
 The expression uses a variable to create a condition that only displays the column Comments to users who have the permissions required.

 Note: Qlik Sense Engine will reset variables values to their definition values when the app is reloaded and saved.
 Use a dimension instead of variables to control the visibility of columns, because selections are kept after reloading and saving.